chainofflowers/tribes/README.md

 ~/news/messages/y-groupname-SERIAL-UUID@TIMESTAMP
 </pre>

-Being the '-' a separator, it will not be possible to have groups with '-' in the name.
+Being the '-' a separator, it won't be possible to have groups with '-' in the name.

 where: